radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction-AWS-Basics/01-cloud-concepts-aws-basics.md

   - **Use Case**: Email services, CRM systems.

 ## Cloud Deployment Models
-- **Public Cloud**: Services over the public internet, shared across organizations.
+- **Public Cloud**:  In case of public, all hardware, software and other supporting infrastructure is owned and managed by the cloud provider.
   - **Use Case**: General-purpose applications, websites.
 - **Private Cloud**: Dedicated infrastructure operated for a single organization.
   - **Use Case**: Highly regulated industries, sensitive data.
 - **Hybrid Cloud**: Combination of public and private cloud environments.
   - **Use Case**: Scalable applications with data residency requirements.